STATE PRIORITIES

 WE CALL ON NEW YORK STATE TO FUND SNAP FOR ALL NEW YORKERS.

-Fully fund the Nutrition Outreach and Education Program (NOEP)
+Fully fund the Nutrition Outreach and Education Program (NOEP) at $5.624M

 PRIORITIES TO ADDRESS HUNGER AND POVERTY